I agree with Arthur Taylor, prisons are terrible places.

-In my 18 months as an officer, I considered Corrections to be an above average employer; 5 weeks leave, generous overtime rates and a solid group of really supportive men and women.
-Fulfillment levels were lacking however, particularly the daily grind of working for a department whose goals seemed counter-intuitive to their daily operations (think: lol worthy attempts at reducing reoffending by 25%).
+Corrections were an above average employer though; 5 weeks leave, generous overtime rates and a solid group of really supportive men and women.
+If anything it was not the pay but the lack of fulfillment, the daily grind of working for a department whose goals, such as reducing re-offending, seemed counter-intuitive to their daily operations.

-Pile on the gang-orientated violence, astronomical operational costs and frequent condemnation from the Ombudsman’s office, reducing our prison population should present as an attractive alternative to our current arrangements.
+Pile on top the gang-orientated violence and astronomical operational costs reducing our prison population should present as an attractive alternative to our current arrangements.

-But suggesting we do things differently is not the same as endorsing the every word of someone who might share similar sentiments.
-After his release from prison last week, Taylor seems to be dining out on the notoriety of his release, fashioning himself as an authority on all things prison related.
-It raises a question of whether this level of attention might actually be better utilized in the hands of someone speaking more objectively on the matter.
+Suggesting we do things differently though is not the same as endorsing the every word of someone who might share similar sentiments.
+After his release from prison last week, Taylor has been dining out on the notoriety of his release, fashioning himself as an authority on all things prison related.

-In less than a week since his release, Taylor blasted Corrections for ‘ripping off’ prisoners by making them pay a small rental fee for a television.
+Taylor blasted Corrections for ‘ripping off’ prisoners by making them pay a small rental fee for a television.
 It was a charge accepted almost uncritically by the media (and not all that well countered by Corrections).
-It is of course, not the whole story either.
-Prisoners cycling through programs are effectively paid a tiny weekly stipend just for being incarcerated, enough to cover the full cost of the TV rental ($2 per week) and if they’re forced to share a cell (itself an appalling system), then they also share the cost of that TV ($1 each per week).
+It is not the whole story either.
+Prisoners cycling through programs are effectively paid a tiny weekly stipend just for being incarcerated, enough to cover the full cost of the TV rental ($2 per week) and if they’re forced to share a cell (itself a separate and appalling issue), then they also share the cost of that TV ($1 each per week).

-In other words, it’s a more complicated story than either Taylor lets on or Newshub were interested in reporting.
+In other words, it’s a more complicated story than either Taylor lets on or what Newshub reported.

-Add some of his other gripes this past week, such as the ham-free prison diet (a practical measure which in-part assists with bypassing religious complications associated with the Corrections Act) and you’re left with a sense that despite obvious intellect and some very high profile successes, Taylor is someone whose credibility falls well short of our more distinguished and baggage-free academic minds whose opinions are routinely ignored.
+Add some of Taylor’s other gripes this past week, such as the ham-free prison diet (a practical measure which bypasses religious complications associated with the Corrections Act) and you’re left with a sense that despite obvious intellect and some very high profile successes, Taylor is far from an objective voice.

 Whatever the case, Taylor is simply not all that reliable in his telling of facts.
-Hardly a surprise given that his rap sheet would rival the length of a small town white pages.
 Neither is he all that representative of a once delinquent young man now reforming themselves.
 The parole board gave Taylor, 62, the benefit of the doubt this time around.
-I would go further by saying he could have been released earlier, but his past as a violent criminal, well into his 40s, is unlikely to ever sit well with the general public or those who work in the halls of our justice system.
+I would go further by saying he could have been released earlier, but his past as a violent criminal, well into his 40s, is unlikely to ever sit well with the general public, or those who work in the halls of our justice system.

 Just maybe, as we look ahead to reform what is an unnecessarily punitive and shockingly racist justice system, we could start by drawing on those already doing the mahi in our communities, those with a long standing commitment to social justice and an unparalleled level of credibility to match.

-Arthur Taylor just isn’t one of those people, yet.
+Arthur Taylor just isn’t one of those people – at least not yet.